poojarao76/Accenture-DA-Visualization/README.md

 ## social_buzz_analytics

-### This project is a part of Accenture Data analytics and Visualization Job simulation cerification powered by Forage .
+### This project is a part of Accenture North America Data Analytics and Visualization Job simulation cerification powered by Forage.

 Social Buzz a large social media conglomerate it emphasizes content by keeping all users anonymous, only tracking user reactions on every piece of content.